Most bible scholars agree that Paul’s first letter was to the Galatians sometime during his second missionary journey with Silas:

 We receive by faith these promises from our Father but only those who actively walk in obedience to them as overcomers will be declared sons of God in our end:

-2 Corinthians 7:1 Having therefore these promises, beloved, let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of God.
+2 Corinthians 7:1-3 Having therefore these promises, beloved, let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of God.
+(2) Open your hearts to us: we wronged no man, we corrupted no man, we took advantage of no man.
+(3) I say it not to condemn you: for I have said before, that ye are in our hearts to die together and live together.

 Revelation 21:7 He that overcometh shall inherit these things; and I will be his God, and he shall be my son.

-It is for the love of Christ that we should no longer live unto ourselves but through Christ encourage all to die to self:
+It is for the love of Christ that we should no longer live unto ourselves but through Christ encourage each other to die to self:

 2 Corinthians 5:14-15 For the love of Christ constraineth us; because we thus judge, that one died for all, therefore all died; (15) and he died for all, that they that live should no longer live unto themselves, but unto him who for their sakes died and rose again.